pingidentity/pingdirectory-go-client/configurationapi/docs/ReplicationDomainResponse.md

 HasDependentOpsReplayFailureWaitTime returns a boolean if a field has been set.

-### GetMeta

-`func (o *ReplicationDomainResponse) GetMeta() MetaMeta`

-GetMeta returns the Meta field if non-nil, zero value otherwise.

-### GetMetaOk

-`func (o *ReplicationDomainResponse) GetMetaOk() (*MetaMeta, bool)`

-GetMetaOk returns a tuple with the Meta field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMeta

-`func (o *ReplicationDomainResponse) SetMeta(v MetaMeta)`

-SetMeta sets Meta field to given value.

-### HasMeta

-`func (o *ReplicationDomainResponse) HasMeta() bool`

-HasMeta returns a boolean if a field has been set.

-### GetUrnpingidentityschemasconfigurationmessages20
+### GetMissingChangesPolicy

-`func (o *ReplicationDomainResponse) GetUrnpingidentityschemasconfigurationmessages20() MetaUrnPingidentitySchemasConfigurationMessages20`
+`func (o *ReplicationDomainResponse) GetMissingChangesPolicy() EnumreplicationDomainMissingChangesPolicyProp`

-GetUrnpingidentityschemasconfigurationmessages20 returns the Urnpingidentityschemasconfigurationmessages20 field if non-nil, zero value otherwise.
+GetMissingChangesPolicy returns the MissingChangesPolicy field if non-nil, zero value otherwise.

-### GetUrnpingidentityschemasconfigurationmessages20Ok
+### GetMissingChangesPolicyOk

-`func (o *ReplicationDomainResponse) GetUrnpingidentityschemasconfigurationmessages20Ok() (*MetaUrnPingidentitySchemasConfigurationMessages20, bool)`
+`func (o *ReplicationDomainResponse) GetMissingChangesPolicyOk() (*EnumreplicationDomainMissingChangesPolicyProp, bool)`

-GetUrnpingidentityschemasconfigurationmessages20Ok returns a tuple with the Urnpingidentityschemasconfigurationmessages20 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMissingChangesPolicyOk returns a tuple with the MissingChangesPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUrnpingidentityschemasconfigurationmessages20
+### SetMissingChangesPolicy

-`func (o *ReplicationDomainResponse) SetUrnpingidentityschemasconfigurationmessages20(v MetaUrnPingidentitySchemasConfigurationMessages20)`
+`func (o *ReplicationDomainResponse) SetMissingChangesPolicy(v EnumreplicationDomainMissingChangesPolicyProp)`

-SetUrnpingidentityschemasconfigurationmessages20 sets Urnpingidentityschemasconfigurationmessages20 field to given value.
+SetMissingChangesPolicy sets MissingChangesPolicy field to given value.

-### HasUrnpingidentityschemasconfigurationmessages20
+### HasMissingChangesPolicy

-`func (o *ReplicationDomainResponse) HasUrnpingidentityschemasconfigurationmessages20() bool`
+`func (o *ReplicationDomainResponse) HasMissingChangesPolicy() bool`

-HasUrnpingidentityschemasconfigurationmessages20 returns a boolean if a field has been set.
+HasMissingChangesPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)